ljw222/Mitrani-Tutoring/documents/design-journey.md

 - Additional notes about organization/card sort:
   - The single testimony page is meant to display full, longer testimonials which the tables preview with shorter blurbs.
 This so that the table of testimonials does not become excessively long with large cells
   - The single appointment page is linked to from the view appointments on the student center.
-This makes it easier to edit and cancel specific appointment based on appointment id]
+This makes it easier to edit and cancel specific appointment based on appointment id

 Additional page exploratory sketches:

+Single appointment
 ![Single appointment](exp-single_apptmt.png)
+Single testimony
 ![Single testimony](exp-single_testimony.png)